masadcv/torchmaxflow/README.md

 - Boykov, Yuri, and Vladimir Kolmogorov.
 "An experimental comparison of min-cut/max-flow algorithms for energy minimization in vision."
 IEEE transactions on pattern analysis and machine intelligence 26.9 (2004): 1124-1137.

+If you want same functionality in Numpy, then consider [Numpy-based implementation](https://github.com/masadcv/numpymaxflow)

 ## Citation
 If you use this code in your research, then please consider citing: